ramiy/wordpress-comments-plugin/readme.txt

 * Add new report to the Manual Sync displaying post IDs when the import failed.
 * Fix Sync bug that restricted the sync to 100 posts.
 * Fix Sync bug that stopped the process when an error accord.
+* Fix Sync bug that allowed the user to change "Posts Per Request" while Sync was running.
 * Fix wrong field names in Auto Sync.
 * Fix JSON Feed error for posts without comments, by setting default empty array.
 * Remove the "Plugin Secret Token" field from the admin screen.